Looking for a permanent location

 The life-size sculpture of the late Captain Sir Tom Moore, which has received national media attention and was unveiled on ITV's This Morning TV show with Phil and Holly back in February is the centrepiece for public viewing in the shop.
 Aptly named, ‘The Walk of Hope’ the bronze statue signifies the courage and strength of character of Captain Sir Tom.

 ‘The Walk of Hope’ was commissioned in April 2020 and arrived in the UK late November 2020.
 A team of overseas artisans took approximately 3 months to complete the 5 foot 3inch (160cm), 385Ibs (175kg) statue made out of bronze.
 Bradford Council was leading a campaign to get it moved to Keighley.
 However, the council consulted with the family in July 2021 and unfortunately the family are looking at different ways to commemorate their late father.
 Clark Sculptures would still like it to be sited somewhere in Keighley so people can go and pay their respects.
 Money is being raised to cover the cost of this statue through Go Fund Me.
-If the target amount is reached, then 10% of the amount will be donated to
+I will also donate 10% of any amount to the below chari

 The Veterans Charity Registered Charity no 1123149.